gautamkushwaha/Refyndata/README.md

 # This is refyndata company website

-This Repo is Officially Managed & Developed by the Development Tech Tigers Development Team
+This Repo is Officially Managed & Developed by Team containing:
 1. Gautam kushwaha
 2. Leela Sri
 3. Sai Komal